-15 annual public holdays puts Lithuania in the top ten of countries that have the most public holidays.
+15 annual public holidays puts Lithuania in the top ten of countries that have the most public holidays.
 Coupled with 28 days of mandatory paid annual leave Lithuanians indeed have time to celebrate.
-While the centuries old traditions were hit by various occupations and cultural persecutions of the 19th-20th centuries, many have survived, some others are reintroduced or started anew.
+While the centuries-old traditions were hit by various occupations and cultural persecutions of the 19th-20th centuries, many have survived, some others are reintroduced or started anew.

-Being the Europe's area where paganism remained strong for the longest time, some of the traditional Lithuanian holidays, while primarilly Christian, have surviving pagan infuences.
+Being the Europe's area where paganism remained strong for the longest time, some of the traditional Lithuanian holidays, while primarily Christian, have surviving pagan influences.
 There have been attempts to reinstate some pagan or paganism-inspired events that have already died out.
 Saint John's Eve (Joninės or Rasos) is among such holidays.

-Lithuanian cities established their own annual events - generally the larger is the city, the more there are local events.
+Lithuanian cities established their own annual events - generally, the larger is the city, the more there are local events.
 Minor towns have their own holidays coinciding with the days of the saint to whom the local church is dedicated.
-While religious in nature those days include seccular events such as a market, a concert, reunions of families descended from the area and so on.
+While religious in nature those days include secular events such as a market, a concert, reunions of families descended from the area and so on.